Chiron: Mythology & Symbolism, The Roof & Return, and Healing

 Wounding and Healing

 The Gate and Line position of the Design Chiron in the birth chart represents the work to be done to heal that wound, and the Design Chiron in the Return Chart represents the resolution.
-Note: If you’re also interested in the astrological view of Chiron Return, you can of course look to the sign and house placement of Chiron in the astrological birth chart along with any planetary aspects to Chiron.
+Note: If you’re also interested in the astrological view of Chiron Return, you can, of course, look to the sign and house placement of Chiron in the astrological birth chart along with any planetary aspects to Chiron.
 The house position of the ruling planet of Chiron’s sign placement can provide more information on what is behind or supports the healing process.

 MMI Software